vavrusa/vavrusa.github.io/_posts/2015-10-15-kresd-layers.md

 # Scripting in Knot DNS Recursive

-This week I was approached by a man dressed in a duck costume, he asked me: *"These layers and modules you talk about, they're okay.
-But can you make it even better?"*.
+This week I was approached by a man dressed in a duck costume, he asked me: *"These layers and modules you talk about, they're cool.
+But can it be even better?"*.
 After the initial costume distraction wore off, I pondered a bit and said: *"Sure, let me just grab a cup of coffee"*.
+The real story is that layers are now much more interactive, and the documentation is improved.

 ## What are layers